ShreyasMadappady/-The-Web-Developer-Bootcamp-2023-Notes/Notes.md

 ```
 $ npm install method-override
 ```
->In app.js:
+>App file:
 ```
 const methodOverride = require('method-override');
 ```
 ```
 app.use(methodOverride('_method'))
 ```
->In show.js(We can use PUT other than POST and GET by Method Overrideing):
+>>EJS file:(We can use PUT other than POST and GET by Method Overriding):
 ```
 <body>
     <form action="/campgrounds/<%=camps._id%>?_method=PUT" method="POST">